ClaytonFarr/justship/README.md

 - connected creation of Stripe customer on sign-up
 - update pricing UX to default new accounts to free plan

-_Pending_
+_You'll Need To Build_

-- add app settings page
+- your application 😉
-  - ability to upgrade/change plan & cancel account
+- application settings page (allowing user to manage auth settings and update plan, via Stripe Checkout)
-- test Google OAuth in production
+- responses to billing events (see `src/routes/stripe/webhook/server.ts` for starter)

 ========================